 The Forest Preserve District does its best to accommodate all requests.
 However, due to a high demand for school programs, submission of a request form does not guarantee a reservation.
 Request forms are processed in a first-come, first-served order.

 Teachers may need to be contacted for additional details or regarding date availability.
 When contact is needed, requested program dates are held for three business days to allow contacted teachers time to respond.
 If contact is not made within the three business days, requested program dates are made available to other parties.

-or call 815.727.8700 to be added to the District's teacher mailing list.
-If you have any questions regarding a program or the reservation process, please call the Central Booking Office at 815.216.0535.Field Trip Program Guidelines
+If you have any questions regarding a program or the reservation process, please call the Education Office at 815.722.2025.Proceed to Online School Program Request FormField Trip Program Guidelines

-Field trip programs are offered at the Environmental Learning Center
+Field trip programs are offered at Four Rivers Environmental Education Center

 in Channahon, Isle a la Cache Museum

 Programs are offered Tuesdays through Fridays during the months of September through June.
 Programs can start by 9 a.m. and must conclude by 3 p.m.

 A field trip day is typically 3 hours 45 minutes in duration (4 hours at Four Rivers Environmental Education Center), unless other arrangements have been made.
 Duration includes the length of two programs, plus one hour for site introduction, lunch, bathroom time, and program wrap-up.
 Use of Forest Preserve District picnic facilities is included as part of your program permit.